 My first platonic soulmate walked into my life when I was 16 years old.
 She was standing in the doorway on my first day of work.
-Instantly, I felt this mysterious transcendence, a presence that rocked through me.
+Instantly, I felt this mysterious transcendence, a presence that rolled through me.
 I tried to push past it, as I had first-day appearances to keep up.
-But at the end of the day, as I was just about to pull out of the parking lot, she approached my window.
+But at the end of the day, as I was just about to pull out of the parking lot, she approached my car window.

 We were inseparable for years.
 She was engaged to her college sweetheart, but we were young and the love between us was confusing.
 I didn’t know how to make it something other than platonic, and she didn’t know how it could be platonic.
 So every evening she would tuck her boyfriend into bed, laying with him until he fell asleep.
 And then she came and slept with me in the other room.

 On her wedding night, she slept with me.
 She caressed my face like I was an angel descended to earth to remind her that we are just made of stardust and love.
 I never felt so wholly seen as when I was with her.
-Our love was sacred, holy, and innocent.
+Our love was sacred, holy, and platonic.
 But in the end, I had to move away.
 Her husband encouraged us to cut ties when I moved – likely due to the relief of finally being her sole focus.
 And so we did.

 Platonic Soulmate #2